microsoft/fast/packages/web-components/fast-element/docs/api-report.md

 // @public
 export class EventBinding {
-    // Warning: (ae-incompatible-release-tags) The symbol "__constructor" is marked as @public, but its signature references "HTMLBindingDirective" which is marked as @internal constructor(directive: HTMLBindingDirective);
+    constructor(directive: HTMLBindingDirective);
     bind(source: any, context: ExecutionContext, targets: ViewBehaviorTargets): void;
     createBehavior(targets: ViewBehaviorTargets): ViewBehavior;
-    // Warning: (ae-incompatible-release-tags) The symbol "directive" is marked as @public, but its signature references "HTMLBindingDirective" which is marked as @internal
-    //
     // (undocumented)
     readonly directive: HTMLBindingDirective;
     // @internal (undocumented)